Trip Details at-a-Glance

 TGV to Lyon / Embark AmaDagio

-We board the TGV high-speed train that whisk us through the French countryside to Lyon.
+Board the TGV high-speed train that whisk you through the French countryside to Lyon.
 Nestled between the Saone and Rhone rivers, Lyon is one of France’s most important cities and its gastronomic capital.
-Upon arrival, we enjoy some free time for lunch on our own before a private cooking demonstration.
-Later, we transfer to our luxurious ship, where we gather this evening for a Welcome Dinner.
+Upon arrival, enjoy some free time for lunch on your own before a private cooking demonstration.
+Later, transfer to the luxurious ship, and gather this evening for a Welcome Dinner.

-Our panoramic tour of Lyon brings us to Place Bellecour with its equestrian statue of Louis XIV, Place des Terreaux with Bartholdi’s Fountain, and the Town Hall.
-Afterwards, we visit Fourvière, part of the historic region designated a UNESCO World Heritage Site.
+A panoramic tour of Lyon brings you to Place Bellecour with its equestrian statue of Louis XIV, Place des Terreaux with Bartholdi’s Fountain, and the Town Hall.
+Afterwards, visit Fourvière, part of the historic region designated a UNESCO World Heritage Site.
 Known as the “Hill of Prayers,” Fourvière is famous for its iconic white Basilica of Notre-Dame, ruins of an ancient Roman theater, and majestic views of the city below.
 The ship departs for Belville this evening.

 Beaujolais wine region / Vienne

-This morning’s tour will take us through the Beaujolais wine region, also known as the Pays d’Or (“land of the golden stones,” named for the ochre limestone used to build local homes and castles).
-We visit the medieval hilltop village of Oingt as well as the home of a local vintner, where we enjoy a wine tasting, vineyard tour, and explanation of the history of the region’s wine production.
-Return to the ship in the afternoon and continue cruising towards Vienne, where we have a free evening to explore on our own.
+This morning’s tour will take you through the Beaujolais wine region, also known as the Pays d’Or (“land of the golden stones,” named for the ochre limestone used to build local homes and castles).
+Visit the medieval hilltop village of Oingt as well as the home of a local vintner, where you enjoy a wine tasting, vineyard tour, and explanation of the history of the region’s wine production.
+Return to the ship in the afternoon and continue cruising towards Vienne, where you have a free evening to explore on your own.

 Vienne / Tournon